 I quickly realized making a high quality post was a LOT of work…and that I didn’t want some of the free stuff because it wasn’t worth it.
 I

 Here’s how I started working with brands for free product with a brand new blog and 1,000 followers on Instagram.
 This just teaches you the ins and outs of how to do a sponsored post without the pressure of dealing with money.

 How I realized I could start charging brands for sponsored posts

-Working for just free product started feeling like a lot of work.
-All of the sudden I didn’t want the free stuff anymore…because it cost me time.
+All of the sudden I didn’t want the free stuff anymore…because it cost me time and I had 3 kids under age 4.
 I just wanted to make some money!
-I was even doing this side job at home to pay for a few blogging expenses.
+I was even doing website usability testing at home to pay for a few blogging expenses.

-Brands never asked me for my rates when they would contact me, (of course, why pay if you’ll do it for free)!
+Brands never asked me for my rates when they contacted me.
+(Why pay if you’ll do it for free?!)
 They asked to send me products in exchange for a blog post plus Instagram post, but I didn’t know how to turn it into something paid.
-Now I see it’s simply saying “Yes, I think this is a great fit for my readers!
-My sponsored post fee is…”

-An opportunity popped up in a Facebook group for a car company that was paying $50 for a short blog post.
+It wasn’t until I found a campaign with a car company that was paying $50 for a short, garbage blog post.
 I signed a contract, wrote the post in an hour, and was paid via PayPal.

-Brands pay SMALL blogs!
-For the first time I saw my blog was worth money to brands.
+That was the first time I realized brands pay SMALL blogs!
 Even with just 20 posts and 1K monthly page views.